As I was going to St Ives: Origins

 How many were going to St Ives?

 The earliest known published versions omit the words "a man with" immediately preceding the seven (or nine) wives, but he is present in the rhyme by 1837.

-The riddle is most likely about the town of St Ives in Cornwall (left), but may also refer to St Ives in Cambridgeshire (right).
+The riddle is most likely about the town of St Ives in Cornwall (left), but may alternatively refer to St Ives in Cambridgeshire (right).

 There were a number of places called St Ives in England when the rhyme was first published.
 It is generally thought that the rhyme refers to St Ives, Cornwall, when it was a busy fishing port and had many cats to stop the rats and mice destroying the fishing gear, although some people argue it was St Ives, Cambridgeshire, as this is an ancient market town and therefore a similarly plausible destination.

 Answers

 The traditional understanding of this rhyme is that only one is going to St Ives—the narrator.
 All of the others are coming from St Ives.
-The trick is that the listener assumes that all of the others must be totaled up, forgetting that only the narrator is said to be going to St Ives.
+The trick is that the listener assumes that all of the others must be totalled up, forgetting that only the narrator is said to be going to St Ives.
 If everyone mentioned in the riddle were bound for St Ives, then the number would be 2,802: the narrator, the man and his seven wives, 49 sacks, 343 cats, and 2,401 kits.

-This interpretation provided the basis for a verse reply from "Philo-Rhithmus" of Edinburgh, in the September 8, 1779, issue of the Weekly Magazine:
+This interpretation provided the basis for a verse reply from "Philo-Rhithmus" of Edinburgh, in the 8 September 1779 issue of the Weekly Magazine: